leo-project/leofs/README.md

 Build LeoFS From Source (For Developers)
 ----------------------------------------

-Here, we explain how to build LeoFS from source.
+Here, we explain how to build LeoFS from source code.

 First, you have to install the following packages to build Erlang and LeoFS.